Editorial style

 POSSESSIVES

-Possessives of singular common nouns ending in s are formed by adding ’s.
-Athletics does not use the ’s. campus’s legacy, thesis’s premise
+Add ‘s to possessives of singular common nouns ending in s.
+Athletics does not use the ’s: campus’s legacy, thesis’s premise

-Plural nouns modifying other nouns do not need an apostrophe if they are used in an attributive rather than a possessive sense.
-Parents Weekend is a weekend for parents, not a weekend possessed by parents.
+Plural nouns modifying other nouns do not need an apostrophe if they are used in an attributive versus a possessive sense.
+Parents Weekend is for parents, not possessed by parents.

 Bullet Points

-They should be consistent in their look and general length, but they may vary in construction.
-They should also be relatively short in length.
-You can add periods at the end if they are full sentences.
+They should be short and consistent in their look and general length, but they may vary in construction.
+You can add periods at the end of bullet points that are full sentences.

 Capitalization